 - I’ve written a guide to breathing meditations to help you get started.

 Mindfulness is one of the most important of all meditation techniques.
-And it is also one of the easiest places to start.
+And one of the easiest.

 In mindfulness meditation you focus the mind on the present moment in a non-judgemental fashion.
 This helps your mind to relax and helps you to control your mood, which is very beneficial for bipolar disorder.